Lizzim24/CASA0014-Vespera/README.md

 ## ✨ Overview

-**Vespera** explores how ambient light and human interaction can shape digital behavior.
+**Vespera Lamp** explores how ambient light and human interaction can shape digital behavior.
 The system **brightens in darkness** and **dims under strong light**, symbolizing balance between light and shadow.
 It can be locally controlled via a button or remotely through **MQTT topics**.

-Vespera is an interactive lighting prototype that:
+Vespera lamp is an interactive lighting prototype that:
 - Uses an **LDR** to sense ambient light;
 - **Inverts** brightness (the darker it is outside, the brighter it glows);
 - Supports **five lighting modes** (CCT, Rainbow, Comet, Twinkle, Breath);